Namibia Adventure 2027

 Day 13

 After one more Morning of Red Sand Dune Sunrise Photography, time to make your way back to Windhoek.
-No need to hurry, as Windhoek is only 130 km from Namib-Naukluft National Park.
-The roads begin Gravel and turn Tarred closer to Windhoek.
+Your drive to Windhoek is 340 km from Namib-Naukluft National Park and will take approximately five (5) hours.
+The roads begin Gravel and turns Tarred closer to Windhoek.

 Stop along the way and Photograph giant Weaver Communal Nests!
 Or some last minute shots of the Namib Desert.